telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

     kendo.bind($("#view"), viewModel);
     </script>

-After calling `kendo.bind` the `input` element would display the value of the `inputValue` field.
+After calling `kendo.bind` the `input` element displays the value of the `inputValue` field.
+The `textarea` displays the value of the `textareaValue` field.
+If the value of the `input` changes, the `inputValue` field changes as well.
+Likewise, if the value of the `textarea` changes, so is `textareaValue`.
+Changing `inputValue` or `textareaValue` View-Model fields from code visually updates the value of the bound elements.

-The `textarea` will display the value of the `textareaValue` field.
-If the value of the `input` changes the `inputValue` field will change as well.
+### Control upon View-Model Update

-Likewise, if the value of the `textarea` changes so will `textareaValue`.
-Changing `inputValue` or `textareaValue` View-Model fields from code will visually update the value of the bound elements.
+By default the `value` binding relies on the `change` DOM event, which is raised after blurring the element whose value has changed.
+This means that the value from the View-Model is updated when the element loses focus.
+The `data-value-update` attribute can be used to specify a different DOM event, such as `keyup` or `keypress`.
+The `keydown` event is not supported, because the DOM element value is not yet updated when that event triggers.

-### Controlling when the View-Model is updated
+> **Important**

-By default the `value` binding relies on the `change` DOM event which is raised after blurring the element whose value has changed.
-This means that the value from the View-Model will be updated when the element loses focus.
-The `data-value-update` attribute can be used to specify a different DOM event e.g. `keyup` or `keypress`.
-The `keydown` event is **not** supported because the DOM element value is not yet updated when that event triggers.
+> * The [`input` DOM event](https://developer.mozilla.org/en-US/docs/Web/Events/input) may be used if you need to update the ViewModel value on each keypress and when the user pastes content in the field.
+Keep in mind that the input event is supported in Internet Explorer 9 and later.

-> The [input DOM event](https://developer.mozilla.org/en-US/docs/Web/Events/input) may be used in case you need to update the viewmodel value on each keypress *and* when the user pastes content in the field.
-Keep in mind that the input event is supported in IE9+.
+> * This is applicable only when the `value` binding is applied to a DOM element.
+The widgets do not support this attribute, because they do not expose a specific `keyup` event.

-> This is applicable only when `value` binding is applied to DOM element.
-The widgets does not support this attribute, because they do not expose specific *keyup* event.
+The example below demonstrates how to use the data-value-update attribute.

-### Using the data-value-update attribute
+###### Example

     <div id="view">
         <input data-value-update="keyup" data-bind="value: inputValue" />